 By Shane Wall

-Having access to information when you're answering a chat can be the difference between a good chat and a great one.
+Having access to information when you're answering a chat can make the difference between a good chat and a great one.

-Tabs are a way of sorting information for agents and allowing access to functions that would usually see them have to exit the Dashboard.
+Tabs help agents sort information and access additional functions without having to exit the Dashboard.
 Keeping your workflow all in one place means you can be more efficient while answering a chat and save time for other things.

 To make changes to existing Tabs or create a new one from scratch, make your way to the Administration section of the Dashboard by clicking the cog in the bottom left corner then select Tabs from the Settings list.